Raylc/BBS-Commentary-STIBBARD-HAWKES/README.md

 # BBS-Commentary-STIBBARD-HAWKES
-BBS Commentary to STIBBARD-HAWKES' target article
+Beyond the binary: Inferential challenges and solutions in cognitive archaeology, Accepted by Behavioral and Brain Sciences ( BBS Commentary to Stibbard-Hawkes's target article)